Have a Plan for Your Academic, Career, and Professional Development

 All doctoral students and Postdoctoral Associates should proactively manage their career and professional development.
 Creating a written plan, or Individual Development Plan (IDP) for each year of your doctoral studies or postdoc position will help you clarify your short and longer-term career goals and the steps you will take to get there.
 You should think about this as a working document that outlines your own personalized semester-by-semester action plan.
 In it, you will identify specific tasks and experiences you plan to complete in order to clarify your career goals, explore career options, develop specific skills and competencies related to your chosen career paths, or implement a job search.

-The Careeer Development Model below illustrates the cyclical nature of the process that is repeated through out one's career.
+The Career Development Model below illustrates the cyclical nature of the process that is repeated throughout one's career.

 Where are you in the cycle?
 Do you need to spend some time identifying or reassessing your values, interests, and strengths?
 Or do you need to explore specific career paths and job options?
 Perhaps to are ready to make decisions, set some goals, and do some action planning?
 Maybe you are ready to put your plan into action.
 It is important at the end of each semester and year to spend some time reflecting on what you learned about yourself and to make appropriate changes to your written plan for the upcoming year.
 Remember, your plan is a living document that should be revised as you gain insights, gather information, and learn from your experiences.